-The red LED in the operating control and also a dashboard mounted LED will light up when the heater is switched on.
+The red LED in the operating control lights up when the heater is switched on.
 The glow pin is switched on and the fan will start running at a low speed.

 Please note!

-- a) The heater must not be switched on while the vehicle is being driven. - b) If there is any residual heat within the heat exchanger from a previous heating operation, the fan only (cold blowing) will run until the residual heat has been dissipated.
+If there is any residual heat within the heat exchanger from a previous heating operation, the fan only (cold blowing) will run until the residual heat has been dissipated.